javadoug/swizzle-params/README.md

 ## Write the Install / Setup Scripts - 3 Steps
 - Step 1: declare your configuration parameters in swizzle.json.
-- Step 2: write a script to add generated parameter values using swizzle.updateGeneratedParams(...).
+- Step 3: write a script to add generated parameter values using swizzle.updateGeneratedParams(...).
-- Step 3: write a script to coordinate the whole setup process.
+- Step 4: write a script to coordinate the whole setup process.

 Your generate resources script can use the parameter values collected from the user, to generate the dynamic values.

+Add the JSON blocks needed in your application source.
+Or create a JSON file that your code will import/require.

 Your project might look something like this:
 ```